RaajiaShah/Photo_Gallery/README.md

 4. Import the database:
    - Open `phpMyAdmin`.
-   - Create a database named `photo_gallery`.
+   - Create a database named `gallery_db`.
-   - Import the `photo_gallery.sql` file located in the project folder named database.
+   - Import the `gallery_db.sql` file located in the project folder named database.

 5. Update `db_config.php` with your database credentials:
     ```php